Morales-Research-Corporation/RUsh/RUN-SHELL.md

-# Optional: run from anywhere
+# Run the shell from anywhere
 You can run that binary anywhere from the command line

 To do this you need to add it to your path